joelparkerhenderson/wordbooks/pages/about-the-ebook-pdf/index.md

 # About the ebook PDF

-The Rust Guideposts ebook PDF is generated from the repository markdown files.
+This ebook PDF is generated from the repository markdown files.
 The process uses custom book build tools, fonts thanks to Adobe, our open source tools, and the program `pandoc`.

 ## Book build tools